*CURRENT MAKE TIMES please click here | Free US insured shipping

 Pricing:

-Custom rings start at $2,500-3,000 USD for a 14k yellow/rose small solitaire/single stone ring (most custom engagement/right-hand rings we are creating right now are currently running between $3,800–$7,500+ depending on the design and gemstones).
+Custom rings start at $3,000 USD for a 14k yellow/rose small solitaire/single stone ring (most custom engagement/right-hand rings we are creating right now are currently running between $3,800–$9,000+ depending on the design and gemstones).
 14k palladium white gold is nearly the cost of platinum right now so these pieces will be a minimum of $3,500 unless very small stone/setting.
-18k is running over $4,000 for rings.
+18k is typically running over $4,000 for rings.
+For smaller lab-grown solitaires, pricing may start at $2,500 (please email with your budget info and idea)

-If wanting a custom ring set, we will price both rings together.
+If ordering a custom ring set (2 or more rings), we will price all rings together.

 Bespoke work is a significant time commitment for me as a one-person small creative business, and as such, the pricing varies based on the skill, time, and materials used.
 For pieces that are recreated from designs where we've taken molds, there may be a lesser time involvement.